 A range of assessment methods are used across subjects in this course to allow students to demonstrate both practical skills and theoretical knowledge.
 Most subjects require the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to quizzes, practical exercises, case studies, journals, group activities and examinations.

 You can view the course structure and an overview of study requirements for each subject in the Bachelor of IT (Network Security) by downloading the Course Information Brochure.
-Information for the Bachelor of IT (Data Infrastructure Engineering) will be uploaded shortly.

 Recognition of prior learning

 Students who have completed other studies in a related field or who have extensive relevant industry experience may be eligible for exemption from similar subjects in the degree.
 All applications for exemption must be made to the course coordinator and must include supporting documentation.
 Students should attend class until they are formally advised that their application for exemption has been granted.

 In 2019 domestic students will pay a tuition fee of $1,250 per subject (a total of $30,000 for the full bachelor degree*).
 This course attracts FEE-HELP, so eligible students can study now and pay later.

 Tuition fees for international students can be found on the TAFE NSW International website.